ignite/cli/docs/docs/clients/01-typescript.md

 ```

 You are then ready to use the generated client code inside this project directly
-or by publishing the client and installing it as any other `npm` package.
+or by publishing the client and installing it like any other `npm` package.

 After the chain starts, you will see Frank's address is
 `cosmos13xkhcx2dquhqdml0k37sr7yndquwteuvt2cml7`.
 We'll be using Frank's account